-PEAKS supports the raw file formats of most major instruments, which saves the trouble for file format conversion.
+PEAKS supports the raw file formats of most major instruments, which prevents issues related to file conversion.
 More importantly, the algorithms have been tuned for different instrument types to ensure optimal accuracy and sensitivity.

-• Result Exporting
+Result Exporting

 The analysis result can be exported to a variety of text formats.
 The HTML format makes it easy to share the results on a website or to save as a .PDF, while other text formats such as .csv make it easy to view the results in spreadsheets and to post-analyze with either in-house scripts or other third-party software.
 PEAKS also supports the ability to export data to standard result formats such as pepXML and mzIdentML.